iRealDaksh/GitGud/README.md

 4. Add the file to staging `$git add README.md`
 5. Add a descriptive commit message `$git commit -m "Update readme"`
 6. Push the repository to github `$git push`

-### What if you already have code written?

-There are times when you have already written down some code so cloning a repo then adding your changes becomes a pain.
-Thats where `git init` command shines.

-Here's how you initialize a git repo locally and then add it globally to github.

-1. Go to any folder which you want to make a git repo of
-2. Type in `git init .` this should make the current folder a git repo (adds a .git file)
-3. Now go to github and create a black repo
-4. Copy its clone link (http/ssh)
-5. Come over to where you initialized a new repo and add a new remote

 ```bash
 git remote add origin <url>